 Unfortunately, the downturn of the Alberta economy hit hard, and there was no room for cottage-industry home developers anymore, around this time my marriage (of 15 years) hit a wall.
 I was counselling women at the time on safety plans, Emergency Protection Orders, and legal rights through guiding them through the process it helped me through my own divorce.

 I found my skill set fit perfectly for a career in education management.
-I am presently the Director of a college campus, and obtaining my Master’s of Arts in Counseling Psychology and will graduate in 2018.

 It is in your best interest to take the necessary steps that will protect you and your children from avoidable expenses that can lead to needless worries.